Soundproofing Walls and Floors In Your House

 It’s a common complaint among city-dwellers that the walls and floors separating one apartment from another allow sounds from one side to pass too easily through to the other.

-The lack of soundproof walls and floors is one of the reasons people move away from the city.
+The lack of acoustical privacy is one of the reasons some people eventually move away from the city.

 The closer you live to your neighbor, the greater the opportunities for a loss of acoustical privacy.
 How can you keep the sounds of your daily life from bothering your neighbors and theirs from bothering you?